 One record at IGI gives her birth at Astbury, "about" 1809.
 Two records give christenings for a Frances Jane Lowndes in 1813.
 One is for September 10, the other for October 10.
 Both are in Manchester but in different churches.
 All three records have William and Elizabeth Lowndes as the parents.
 1809 fits the family pattern of children best, but William was still in Manchester in 1809.
-So, the 1813 birth is more likely.
+So, the 1813 birth is more likely with 10 September at Manchester, St Clement as her christening date.
 The Scottish Census returns given supports the 1813 birth, indeed they suggest 1814.

 Frances married Thomas Templeton on the 9th of April, 1834 at Astbury Church.
 He was from Campbeltown, Argyll, born on October 6, 1806 to Archibald Templeton and Ann Harvie.
 Frances and Thomas had a daughter, Elizabeth, who was born in Cheshire in 1844.
 By the time of the 1851 Scottish Census, the family was in Campbeltown and they were still there in 1861.
 They moved down to Nottinghamshire later where Frances' elder sister Mary Bury had settled.
 However, Frances passed away early in 1865 at the age of fifty-two.

 Thomas and Elizabeth were still together at the time of the 1871 census, but Thomas died days after the census, aged By the 1881 census, Elizabeth, still single, is teaching in Watford at Portland House, a private establishment run by her widowed cousin Elizabeth Goadby.
 The latter's daughter, Elizabeth Hope Goadby, compiled a family history which has information on the Lowndes that I have yet to see, but ' snippets ' from it have been of great help.